USAA Renters Insurance Review of 2025

 Policies & Coverage

-USAA offers standard coverage for renters that’s similar to what you could find with other insurance companies, plus a few extras that make it a great choice for military service members.
+USAA offers standard coverage for renters similar to what you could find with other insurance companies, plus a few extras that make it an excellent choice for military service members.

 Here are the basics of what's covered by USAA's renters insurance policy.

-- Personal property.
+• Personal property.
 Personal property coverage protects your belongings, including clothing, electronics, furniture, and more.
-(Note: High-value items like jewelry and artwork must be scheduled if you want them to be covered.)
+(Note: High-value items like jewelry and artwork must be scheduled if you want them covered.)

-- Personal liability.
-Your personal liability coverage protects you in the event you are found to be personally liable for either a guest injury or the destruction or damage of their personal property while in your rental unit.
+• Personal liability.
+Your personal liability coverage protects you if you are found to be personally liable for either a guest injury or the destruction or damage of their personal property while in your rental unit.

-- Guest medical expenses.
-USAA renters insurance covers guest medical expenses on a limited basis if you are found to be liable for their injuries.
+• Guest medical expenses.
+USAA renters insurance covers guests' medical expenses on a limited basis if you are found to be liable for their injuries.

-USAA offers a couple of additional items with their standard coverage that set them apart from other renters insurance companies, including the following.
+USAA offers some additional items with their standard coverage that set them apart from other renters insurance companies, including the following.

-There are also coverage options that may be added to your policy at an additional cost.
+Coverage options may also be added to your policy at an additional cost.

-- Valuable Personal Property coverage provides protection for jewelry and guns with no deductible.
+• Valuable Personal Property coverage protects jewelry and guns with no deductible.

 USAA doesn't offer as many endorsement options as other insurers, but they make up for it with robust standard coverage that includes protection not included in other companies' policies.